Tongariro Alpine Crossing: Discover New Zealand’s Premier Day Hike

 Terrain and Difficulty

-Here's a snapshot of what to expect:
+Here’s a quick overview of what to expect:

 Terrain Type Characteristics Difficulty Level